Burp for developers

 By the end of the training, participants will have a general understanding of how web applications work under the hood, how to use Burp for troubleshooting errors and how to utilize Burp's tool set for re-creation of error conditions by manual HTTP traffic manipulation.

-title: Burp suite for testers and developers
+title: Burp Suite for testers and developers

-duration: 2 days (12hrs education time)
+duration: 2 days (12hrs education time) or 1 XL (7hrs)